Auto Car

 Easier to compare vehicles

 With more vehicles available, comparison is the key to choosing the right car.
 No matter how many notes you take, it is hard to truly compare two vehicles on a dealer lot side by side.
-Online you can compare the features and accompanying costs for all the vehicles you have your eye on.
+Online, you can compare the features and accompanying costs for all the vehicles you have your eye on.

 Attentive customer service

-Disadvantages to buying a car online
+Disadvantages of buying a car online

 No test drive